3MAH/3mah.github.io/_docs/21-Simcoon-installation.md

 {% endhighlight %}

-**Please note:** Make sure you activate your environment before running any python code that invoke Simcoon.
+**Please note:** Make sure you activate your environment before running any python code that invoke simcoon.
 {: .notice--info}